aryansh02/aryansh02/README.md

-- 👋 Hey there, I’m Aryansh.
+👋 Hi, I’m Aryansh Rao!
-- 👀 I’m interested in Blockchain and Web3.
+🌐 Passionate about Web Development and exploring the limitless potential of Web3.
-- 🌱 I’m currently learning Solidity.
+💡 Currently diving into React and Solidity to build dynamic and decentralized applications.
-- 📫 How to reach me: Email - aryanshrao8744@gmail.com
+📩 Feel free to reach out: aryanshrao8744@gmail.com